Vietnam.vn - Nền tảng quảng bá Việt Nam

 The disfigured face Sharrah saw when she looked at people.
 Photo: Antônio Mello

 "I tried to explain to my roommate what I saw and he thought I was crazy," Sharrah shared.
-"Imagine waking up one morning and suddenly everyone in the world looks like a character in a horror movie."
+"Imagine waking up one morning and suddenly everyone in the world looks like a character from a horror movie."

 Faces only distorted when Sharrah looked at people in person.
 When he looked at faces in photographs or on a computer screen, the images appeared completely normal.
 This discrepancy allowed the researchers to use photo-editing software to recreate what Sharrah saw.
-They did this by showing Sharrah a photo of a person’s face while that person was standing in the room with him.
-As he described the differences between the photo and the real person, the researchers adjusted the photo until it matched Sharrah’s description.
+They did this by showing Sharrah a photo of a person’s face while that person stood in the room with him.
+As he described the differences between the photo and the real person, the team adjusted the photo until it matched Sharrah’s description.

 Doctors often confuse PMO with mental health conditions like schizophrenia or psychosis.
 While there is some overlap in symptoms, a big difference is that people with PMO don’t think the world is actually distorted, they’re aware that their perspective is different, says study co-author Antônio Mello, a cognitive psychologist and neuroscientist at Dartmouth College.